Women's education in the United States

-In the early colonial history of the United States, higher education was designed for men only.
-Since the 1800s, women's positions and opportunities in the educational sphere have increased.
-Since the late 1970s and early 1980s, women have surpassed men in number of bachelor's degrees and master's degrees conferred annually in the United States and women have continuously been the growing majority ever since, with men comprising a continuously lower minority in earning either degree.
-The same asymmetry has occurred with Doctorate degrees since 2005 with women being the continuously growing majority and men a continuously lower minority.
+In the early colonial history of the United States, higher education was restricted for men only, but since the 1800s, women's positions and opportunities in the educational sphere have increased.
+Since the late 1970s and early 1980s, women have surpassed men in number of bachelor's degrees and master's degrees conferred annually in the United States.
+Starting in 2005, female students have also received a majority of doctorates awarded each year.

 Statistics

-Since the early 1970s, women have surpassed men in terms of college enrollment and graduation rates.
+Mid 20th Century

-According to Ellen DuBois and Lynn Dumenil, they estimate that the number of bachelor and doctorate degrees from 1950 to 1980 for women are:
+Ellen DuBois and Lynn Dumenil estimated that the number of bachelor and doctorate degrees from 1950 to 1980 for women were: